 This means that when someone visits your site – at least, when using a desktop computer or laptop, though not necessarily on mobile – they’ll follow two horizontal stripes and then a vertical stripe to give an F-shaped reading pattern.

-An understanding of the concept of eye-tracking will improve your conversion rate, because you’ll know where to place your CTAs and/or ads to maximize click-through rate and earnings.
+An understanding of the concept of eye-tracking will improve your conversion rate, because you’ll know where to place CTAs like click to tweet or share on social media accounts, and/or ads to maximize click-through rate and earnings.

 Viral Marketing Tools